-South Puget Sound Community College is proud to be partnering with NorthWest Agricultural Business Center (NABC), the Cider Institute of North America (CINA), and WSU extension at Mt.
-Vernon to offer the Cider and Perry Production- A Foundation class.
-Derived from the popular series by Peter Mitchell and taught by CINA instructor and Finnriver Cidery Cider Maker Andrew Byers, this five-day non credit course located in Lacey, WA provided students with expert knowledge of cider and perry principles and practices.
+South Puget Sound Community College is proud to be partnering with NorthWest Agricultural Business Center (NABC) and the Cider Institute of North America (CINA) to offer the Cider and Perry Production- A Foundation class.
+Derived from the popular series by Peter Mitchell and taught by Finnriver Cidery Cider Maker Andrew Byers, this five-day non credit course located in Lacey, WA provided students with expert knowledge of cider and perry principles and practices.

 The curriculum includes information regarding cider culture, production, and business.
 Students of this course will participate in hands-on sensory demonstrations, laboratory exercises, and blending trials.

 The course involves hands-on practical lab work, lectures, workshops, and cider tastings that includes:

 - A detailed step-by-step guide to cider and perry production

 - An understanding of the chemistry and microbiology behind cider and perry